davidevernizzi/davidevernizzi.github.io/_posts/2017-11-06-a-little-docker-journey.markdown

 ---

 I did my very first semi-seriuos test with docker; so far I'm pretty happy with what I have got.
 I have a small project, let's call it `superduper`, composed of
-- frontned written in React
+- frontend written in React
 - backend in Clojure which runs behind Apache Tomcat
 - database on MongoDB